The Best Cha Ca Hanoi You Have Ever Tasted

 • Price: 140,000 VND/portion

-Cha Ca Thang Long is just as appealing as Cha Ca La Vong, if not more so, because the prices are cheaper without sacrificing the quality of the food.
+Cha Ca Thang Long is just as appealing as Cha Ca La Vong, if not more so, because the prices are lower without sacrificing the quality of the food.

 cha ca thang long restaurant